mbyford49/ReadmeGenerator/README.md

   ## Usage

-  After installation, run node index.js in the command line and answer the questions
+  After installation, run node index.js in the command line and answer the questions as prompted

   ## Testing